jbayert/Paint/README.md

 * Clippy helps you!
 * Hovering over the tools, revealed tips on how to use it.

-Rhe full release notes are avalable here
+Full release notes are avalable [here](https://github.com/jbayert/Paint/blob/master/docs/Pain(t)%20Release%20Notes%20Jonathan%20Bayert.txt).

+Also the uml is available [here](https://github.com/jbayert/Paint/blob/master/docs/UML%20Jonathan%20Bayert.pdf).

 # Photos